szweibel/workshops/newest_python.md

 # Chapter 5: Control Flow - Making Decisions
 So far, our programs have been like a straight road, executing one line after another from top to bottom.
 But powerful programs need to be able to choose their path based on the situation.
 They need to be able to react differently to different inputs.
 This is called **control flow**.
+A program that can't make decisions is just a simple calculator; a program that can is on its way to becoming intelligent.

 The most fundamental tool for controlling the flow of a program is **conditional logic**, using the keywords `if`, `elif` (short for "else if"), and `else`.
-This structure is like a series of questions a program asks to decide what to do next.
+This structure is like a series of questions a program asks to decide what to do next, similar to a flowchart or a decision tree.

 The basic structure lets your program make a decision:
 ```python